1 Application timetable

 - Situational judgement - measures your judgement and decision making skills in situations that are typical in the Fire and Rescue Service.
 No knowledge or experience as a firefighter is required to complete this test and no prior revision is needed.

-- Ability tests - involves completing a series of tests detailed below:
+- Cognitive assessments - involves completing a series of tests detailed below:

 Fitness will be assessed to ensure applicants can meet the requirements of the role.